Turning Your Idea into Reality with Glass

 1. Create a drawing and description of your invention.
 The invention drawing and description should be no larger than one 8.5x11 size image/paper.
 The invention drawing and description should include the invention's name, the student's first name (ONLY first name), and a picture and/or description of the invention, how it works and/or what problem it is solving in our world.

-2. Upload a PDF, JPG, or PNG of the invention idea to the 2024 Summer STEM Day Imaginary Invention Costs Padlet.
+2. Upload a PDF, JPG, or PNG of the invention idea to the 2025 STEM Day Imaginary Invention Contest Padlet.
 Complete the required fields on the Padlet submission.
 Padlet will be used by our team of scientists and artists to review all submissions.
-All submissions are moderated and will be approved and visible by Wednesday, July 10.
+All submissions are moderated and will be approved and visible by Friday, January 10, 2025.

 3. Email a PDF, JPG, or PNG of the invention idea to wistem@utexas.edu.
 Include the student's first and last name (last name will never be shared publicly), student grade, student school and city/state, adult first and last name, adult email address.
 The email is needed so that we can notify winners and provide updates regarding the contest.